lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 #### LinkedIn Teaser Guidelines

+⚠️ **HONESTY FIRST**: LinkedIn is personal.
+Never claim fake experiences.
+Use authority from building LolaBot and industry observation.

 The LinkedIn teaser should be 150-250 words that:
-1. **Hook** — Start with a bold statement, question, or surprising stat
+1. **Hook** — Start with a bold statement, question, or data point
-2. **Value preview** — Give 2-3 key insights from the article (but don't give everything away)
+2. **Value preview** — Give 2-3 key insights (use "we've seen" or "the data shows", NOT "I tested")
-3. **CTA** — End with "Read the full breakdown →" + link
+3. **CTA** — End with "Full breakdown in our latest post →" + link

+**Honest Authority Phrases to Use:**
+- "At LolaBot, we analyzed..."
+- "After reviewing X implementations..."
+- "The data across our clients shows..."
+- "Here's what businesses keep getting wrong..."
+- "Industry research reveals..."

 **Structure:**
 ```
-[Hook - 1-2 sentences that grab attention]

-[Value preview - 2-3 short paragraphs with bullet points or key takeaways]
+[Hook - data point or bold observation]

+[Value preview - what the research/data shows, NOT fake personal story]

-[CTA - "I break down the full strategy in my latest post → [link]"]
+[CTA - "Full breakdown in our latest post → [link]"]

 #Hashtag1 #Hashtag2 #Hashtag3
 ```

-**Bad LinkedIn teaser:**
+**Bad LinkedIn teaser (fabricated experience):**
-> "Just published a new blog post about chatbots!
-Check it out here: [link]"
+> "I tested 10 chatbots for 3 months and here's what I found..."

-**Good LinkedIn teaser:**
+**Good LinkedIn teaser (honest authority):**
 > 73% of chatbots fail within the first month.
 >
-> I've seen it happen over and over: businesses invest in a chatbot, launch it with high hopes, and 30 days later it's collecting dust.
+> At LolaBot, we've analyzed dozens of chatbot implementations.
+The patterns are clear:
 >
-> After analyzing dozens of failed implementations, I found 3 patterns:
+> → Aggressive greetings (nobody likes a popup at 0.5 seconds)
+> → Asking for email before providing ANY value
+> → Robotic responses that kill trust
 >
-> → They greet visitors too aggressively (nobody likes a popup at 0.5 seconds)
-> → They ask for email before providing ANY value
-> → They sound like robots, not humans
+> The fix isn't complicated—but most vendors won't tell you this because it hurts their "engagement" metrics.
 >
-> The fix isn't complicated—but most chatbot vendors won't tell you this because it means less "engagement" metrics for their dashboards.
->
-> I break down exactly what works (with real examples) in my latest post →
+> We break down what actually works (with real examples) →
 >
 > #SaaS #CustomerSuccess #AIchatbot